 This must have restrained Editor’s basic instincts but his baser emotions are worsening.
 “He’s very stubborn,” Ms Chanda says.
 “He is steadily growing middle-aged, lazy and grumpy,” Mr Mehta once observed.
 Editor has bitten off a few people.
 “He often attacks those who look like beggars, or rag pickers, or some such poor people.”
 This categorization would bring no smile to those who admire the Outlook editor’s engaging writing, as well his slightly left-of-center beliefs.

-Mr Mehta is infamous among the right-leaning readers owing to his self-confessed ‘pseudo-secularist’ status.
-He is accused of being a Congress party sycophant, a lover of Muslims, and a professional peacenick for India-Pakistan friendship.
+Mr Mehta is notorious among his right-leaning readers owing to his self-confessed ‘pseudo-secularist’ status.
+He is “accused” of being a Congress party sycophant, a “lover of minorities,” and a professional peacenick for India-Pakistan friendship.
 Sample this reader’s response to a Delhi Diary entry on how Editor chewed up the sole picture that Mr Mehta had taken with the Palestinian leader Yasser Arafat.
 It appeared on the magazine’s website:

 Mr Mehta might agree over Editor’s editing skills.
 Once he wrote, “When I meet Editor in the evening after a trying day at the office, most of my troubles go far away.”
 Another time Mr Mehta had said, “Possibly the best decision I made in my life was to acquire Editor.”